Mochimochi07/Readme/README.md

 I dont tap the mug with a spoon.
 The modification of this is just art and physics.
-You cant modify the mug because it will electrify the consumer but you can use the surroundings. the spoon and the kettle can be modified into one. where the kettle can have a drill effect with a dettacheable spoon upon it as a whisk.
+You cant modify the mug because it will electrify the consumer but you can use the surroundings. the spoon and the stationaty kettle can be modified into one. where the stationary kettle can have a drill effect with a dettacheable spoon upon it as a whisk.
-And No..you dont bbeat eggs with it.
+And No..you dont beat eggs with it.
 While you have a coffee powder in your mug you can just use the modified Kettle spoon as a kettle with a whisk.
-Then there you go you just got yourself a coffee mug product.
+Then there you go you just got yourself a coffee and a mug product.
+Thats just for IOT and the app is the modified Kettle and spoon with arduino

 ++++++++++++